VirtualProgrammingLab/documentation/docs/viplab-3.0/computation_template.md

           "access"    : "visible",   // it is rendered, but can not be changed "metadata"  : // what has to be moved to files ?
           {
-            "name"    : "Info: source before your code.", // name of element in frontend "emphasis"  : "low"                           // optional (for rendering)
+            "name"    : "Info: source before your code." // name of element in frontend
           },
           "content"   : "I2luY2x1ZGUgPHN0ZGlvLmg-Cg"      // source (base64url encoded)
                                                           // decoded: #include <stdio.h>\n